-‘Bold And The Beautiful’ Updated Weekly Spoilers: Hope Runs Out Of Doctor’s Office & Vinny May Have A Solution
+'Bold And The Beautiful' Updated Weekly Spoilers: Hope Runs Out Of Doctor's Office & Vinny May Have A Solution

-Last week, The Inquisitr reported that the DNA results would come in.
+Last week, The Inquisitr reported the DNA results would come in.
 But, The Bold and the Beautiful was pre-empted on several days due to the impeachment trial of former President Donald Trump.
 Now that the trial has reached its conclusion, the soap opera will pick up from where it left off.

-The spoilers for the next two weeks are carry-over teasers from the previous week and an adjusted timeline for the foreseeable future.

 As seen below, Steffy is anxious to learn whose child she's carrying.